VIETNAMESE CUISINE IN COPENHAGEN SINCE 2003

 STREET FOOD OR MODERN VIETNAMESE CUISINE?

 LêLê started as a small, family-run street kitchen in Vesterbro in Copenhagen.
-It was the first Vietnamese street kitchen in Denmark and was so successful that we today have expanded to several street kitchens, a food truck, and a restaurant with a slower pace and more elaborate dishes.
+It was the first Vietnamese street kitchen in Denmark and became so loved by guests that we today have expanded to several street kitchens, a food truck, and a modern Vietnamese restaurant with more elaborate dishes.

 CHOOSE YOUR FAVORITE

-Select the place that best suits your personality, your temperament and your wallet, and know that no matter where you visit us, we welcome you to an authentic Vietnamese dining experience with fresh ingredients, lots of herbs and delicate dishes.
+Select the place that best suits your mood and cravings, and know that no matter where you visit us, we welcome you to a Vietnamese dining experience with fresh ingredients, lots of herbs and delicate dishes.

 VISIT US AT